JanCBrammer/biopeaks/paper/paper.md

 the contraction of the ventricular heart muscle and subsequent ejection of blood.
 In breathing biosignals, the relevant local extrema are inhalation peaks and exhalation troughs.
 `biopeaks` detects these extrema automatically with sensible algorithmic defaults.
-Algorithmically identified extrema can be misplaced (false positives) or extrema might be missed (false negative).
+Algorithmically identified extrema can be misplaced (false positives) or extrema might be missed (false negatives).
 These errors can happen if there are small noisy segments in an otherwise clean biosignal.
 If left uncorrected, these errors significantly distort the subsequent analysis steps [@].`biopeaks` offers intuitive manual extrema editing (i.e., removing and adding extrema) to ensure the correct placement of extrema.
 Additionally, for cardiac biosignals,